GuidoBartoli/sherloq/README.md

 - __Stereogram Decoder__: decode 3D images concealed inside crossed-eye autostereograms

 # Screenshots
-Here are some screenshots from the previous C++ Qt GUI:
+Here are some screenshots from the previous C++ Qt GUI (to be updated with the new version):
 <p align="center">
   <img src="screenshots/File.jpg" alt="File Analysis"/>
   <br><b>File Analysis</b>: Metadata, Digest and EXIF